 Find your MSP or MP and then send them an email about an issue you care about.
 You could write a real-life pen and paper letter and post it to them too, and most elected representatives have times when you can meet them in person to discuss issues.
 These are called constituency surgeries or clinics.

-Join a social movement and demonstrate, campaign or protest
+7. Join a social movement and demonstrate, campaign, or protest!

 This can take many forms, like the school climate strikes, Amnesty International’s Write for Rights letter-writing campaign, or marching for International Women’s Day.
 You can even connect with others who are passionate about the same issue as you and create a new campaign!
 See our tips for how to start campaigning.